EMCL-EU/EMCL-EU.github.io/content/admission.md

 The proof of English skills may **not be older than 2 years**.

 ## Application process for admission
-First you need to register in Studielink: [https://www.studielink.nl/account/aanvragen/personalia](https://www.studielink.nl/account/aanvragen/personalia), then in our online application system Progress: (link tba).
+First you need to register in Studielink: [https://www.studielink.nl/account/aanvragen/personalia](https://www.studielink.nl/account/aanvragen/personalia), then in our online application system <!--.
+The link for submitting your documents will be shared with you before November 15. -->Progress: (link tba).
 You will receive login details for the Online Application System via e-mail after you have applied in Studielink.
 Look for an e-mail titled: *"University of Groningen - Complete your application"*.
 Please make sure you complete all the steps in Progress until your application has the status *"Submitted"*.

-In addition to uploading the other required documents (see above, ["Required documents"](#required-documents)) in Progress, you will need to ask your two academic referees to send their reference letter on letterhead to this email address: [emcl@rug.nl](mailto:emcl@rug.nl).
+In addition to submitting the other required documents (see above, ["Required documents"](#required-documents)), you will need to ask your two academic referees to send their reference letter on letterhead to this email address: [emcl@rug.nl](mailto:emcl@rug.nl).
 **Please make sure your referees mention in the subject title the following: your NAME, EMCL and STUDENT NUMBER (which you receive after registration in Studielink).
-Without this information the admissions office is not able to add these letters to your application package.**
+Without this information the EMCL administration is not able to add these letters to your application package.**

 <!--Once you have submitted your application in Progress you will receive instructions on how to pay the application fee of € 74.
 Regarding those students who are unable to afford the application fee, coming from least developed countries and low income countries (see the list via [this link](https://www.oecd.org/dac/financing-sustainable-development/development-finance-standards/DAC-List-of-ODA-Recipients-for-reporting-2022-23-flows.pdf)), an official request for a waiver can be send to the Board of Directors of the EMCL to [emcl@rug.nl](mailto:emcl@rug.nl), with the subject "request for waiver".